Snap888/Woss/README.md

 - If some older games don't open, try adding the environment variable MESA_EXTENSION_MAX_YEAR=2003 in Container Settings -> Environment Variables.
 - Try running the games using the shortcut on the Winlator home screen, there you can define individual settings for each game.
 - To speed up the installers, try changing the Box86/Box64 preset to Intermediate in Container Settings -> Advanced Tab.
+- If the game have screen tearing issues try changing Display Synchronization in -> Graphics Configuration or limit the fps to 40/50
 # Credits and Third-party apps
 - Ubuntu RootFs ([Focal Fossa](https://releases.ubuntu.com/focal))
 - Wine ([winehq.org](https://www.winehq.org/))